Colorectal Cancer Genetic Testing Basics

 Your genetic counselor may recommend immunohistochemistry testing, which may show that an undetected mutation in either the MLH1 or the MSH2 gene is responsible for hereditary nonpolyposis colorectal cancer in your family.

 Please note that if your doctor has not established that hereditary nonpolyposis colorectal cancer may be responsible for your or your family's history, or that you are not the appropriate person to be tested, genetic testing is usually not recommended.
 If genetic testing is done in these cases, your genetic counselor or doctor should be able to discuss what a negative test result means for you and your family.

-A variant result is a "maybe" answer.
+A variant of uncertain significance (VUS) result is a "maybe" answer.
 In some cases, the lab will eventually decide that the alteration is important and you have an increased risk of cancer.
-In other cases, the lab may decide that the variant probably won't increase your risk of cancer.
+In other cases, the lab may decide that the VUS probably won't increase your risk of cancer.
 At the time you get your test result, the lab may not know the right answer.
-Your genetic counselor or doctor will help you sort through what a variant result means for you and your family.
+Your genetic counselor or doctor will help you sort through what a VUS result means for you and your family.

 Why would I want to know if I have an altered gene?

 Knowing that you have an altered gene could: